Pentagon faces demands for details on deadly attack in Niger

 Mattis did not offer details about the circumstances under which the Americans were traveling but said contact with hostile forces had been “considered unlikely.”

 That would explain why the Americans, who were traveling in unarmored vehicles with Nigerien counterparts, lacked access to medical support and had no immediate air cover, although Mattis said French aircraft were called to the scene quickly.
-He said contract aircraft flew out the bodies of the three Americans shortly after the firefight.
-Local Nigeriens found Johnson’s body and returned it two days later.
+He said contract aircraft flew out the bodies of three Americans shortly after the firefight.
+Local Nigeriens found Johnson’s body and returned it Oct.
+6.

 It’s not clear why Johnson was not found with the three others Oct.
 4.